eddiethedean/mock-spark/tests/COMPATIBILITY_TESTING_GUIDE.md

 ## Conclusion

-This architecture provides a robust, maintainable way to test Mock-Spark compatibility with PySpark.
+This architecture provides a robust, maintainable way to test Sparkless compatibility with PySpark.
 The separation of concerns between generation, loading, and comparison makes it easy to add new tests and debug issues.

 For questions or issues, refer to the existing test files as examples or consult the development team.